huggingface/blog/how-to-train.md

 # ...
 ```

-What is great here is that our tokenizer is now optimized for the Esperanto language: compared to using a pretrained GPT-2 or RoBERTa tokenizer for instance (which are trained on English corpora) way more words are going to be represented by a single token, and we'll represent sequences of text in a more efficient manner.
+What is great is that our tokenizer is optimized for Esperanto.
+Compared to a generic tokenizer trained for English, more native words are represented by a single, unsplit token.
+We also represent sequences in a more efficient manner.
 Here on this corpus, the average length of encoded sequences is ~30% smaller as when using the pretrained GPT-2 tokenizer.

-Below here is a snippet of how you can use it in `tokenizers`, including handling the RoBERTa special tokens – of course, you'll also be able to use it direcly from `transformers`.
+Here's  how you can use it in `tokenizers`, including handling the RoBERTa special tokens – of course, you'll also be able to use it direcly from `transformers`.

 ```python
 from tokenizers.implementations import ByteLevelBPETokenizer